alessandro-baldassarre/alessandro-baldassarre/README.md

 <h1 align="center">Hi 👋, I'm Alessandro</h1>
-<h3 align="center">Full Stack Web Developer & Smart Contract Developer (CosmWasm) </h3>
+<h3 align="center">Smart Contract Developer (CosmWasm) & Full Stack Web Developer</h3>
 <h3 align="center">Always passionate about technology and innovation.
 Addicted to always knowing new things, that's why I immersed myself in the fantastic world of programming where you have to constantly learn new notions and there is no limit to curiosity.
 Extremely enthusiastic about the Web3 world (Blockchain, NFT, DeFi ..)</h3>
 <br>

-- ⚡ Fun fact: I’m recently fall in love with Rust & CosmWasm
+- ⚡ Fun fact: I’m fall in love with Rust & CosmWasm

 <br>